 Multiply that by an average $50 monthly membership cost (although it's more commonly $30 to $40 in the bay area).
 There's big money in fitness, but there's a lot of competition too.

 While the club may roll out the red carpet for you, keep in mind that your personal success may not be so important to the club.
 Gyms simply do not have enough space to accommodate every member they sign up.
 In fact, banking on a high dropout rate, many used to push customers into long-term contracts.

 Big chains like Lifestyle Family Fitness and Bally Total Fitness have reversed that trend by switching to monthly membership plans and forcing the rest of the industry, including single-location gyms, to follow suit.
 A monthly plan also protects you if your gym goes out of business.

 Still, beware.
-That bargain monthly price might not include a one-time registration or enrollment fee.
-You might be able to negotiate that fee down, or persuade the gym to waive it.
+That bargain monthly price might not include a onetime registration or enrollment fee.
+You might be able to negotiate that fee down, or convince the gym to waive it.